D1hn1/B3tween/README.md

 - [X] Generate proxyTokens
 - [X] Asign to the user in the register a proxyToken
+- [X] Implementation with frontend endpooint getproxytoken
-- [ ] Asign in the browser a value to retrieve the proxyToken from the userdto
+- [X] Asign in the browser a value to retrieve the proxyToken from the userdto
 - [ ] Add the validation into the proxy
 - [ ] Get the userdto in the proxy controller with the proxyToken

+- [X] Validate user name from jwt
+- [X] Try to make CORS dynamic